forcedotcom/analyticsdx-vscode/contributing/packaging.md

+# Update changelog

+Always update the [extensions/analyticsdx-vscode/CHANGELOG.md](../extensions/analyticsdx-vscode/CHANGELOG.md) with high level changes since the last version.
+Follow the existing formatting.
+This should be committed and pushed, either before or with the the version changes.

 # Do it all in one step

 Run `ANALYTICSDX_VSCODE_VERSION=<X.Y.Z> npm run publish-all-vsixs`.
 That will do all of the steps listed below.